 By contrast with floating comments, pop-up comments are normally hidden.
-You can add a pop-up comment to the root or to any branch of your map, but not to the workspace itself.
+You can add a pop-up comment to any topic of your map, but not to the workspace itself.
 This type of comment can be very useful as a "designer note" while you build your map.
-You could for instance insert a pop-up comment on a branch to list all the elements that you still need to add to that branch.
+You could for instance insert a pop-up comment on a topic to list all the elements that you still need to add to that topic.